Solar Panel Payback Period UK

 Payback period is simply your total system cost divided by your total annual benefit.
 The annual benefit has two components: savings on grid imports (the bigger part) and export income under the Smart Export Guarantee.
 Both depend on how you use the system, not just how much it generates.

 Savings on imports: Every kilowatt-hour you generate and use yourself avoids buying one from the grid.
-At 24–28p/kWh import price versus around 5–7p/kWh amortised generation cost, each self-consumed unit saves you roughly 17–23p.
+At around 24.67p/kWh import price (the Ofgem default-tariff price cap for 1 April–30 June 2026) versus around 5–7p/kWh amortised generation cost, each self-consumed unit saves you roughly 18–20p.

 Export income: Every unit you don't use goes to the grid.
-Under the Smart Export Guarantee, your supplier pays you for it — but at a much lower rate, typically around 5p/kWh.
-Selling a unit at 5p is five times less valuable than not buying one at 25p.
+Under the Smart Export Guarantee, your supplier pays you for it — but at a lower, supplier-set rate.
+SEG rates are not regulated and run roughly 3–15p/kWh, with around 13p/kWh a representative midpoint among the better widely-available tariffs.
+Even so, selling a unit at 13p is worth far less than not buying one at around 25p.
 This asymmetry is why self-consumption dominates the payback calculation.

 The solar panel cost and savings guide covers the cost side in detail, including what drives prices up and down and how to assess whether a quote is reasonable.